David Reid R. N.,

 SettlerDavid Reid returned to Australia on the Mariner with his family in 1823 and settled in Australia.
 He was on the List of Surgeons of the Royal Navy unfit for service in 1841

 FamilyFind out more at the Australian Dictionary of Biography entries for David and Robert Reid, sons of David Reid R.N.,

 DeathDavid Reid died in 1840.
-The Colonist reported his death - At Inverary Park, on the 6th instant, David Reid, Esq., J.P., Surgeon in the Royal Navy, in the 65th year of his age.
+The Colonist reported his death - At Inveraray Park, on the 6th instant, David Reid, Esq., J.P., Surgeon in the Royal Navy, in the 65th year of his age.
 He had been one of the first settlers, and was the oldest Magistrate in the southern country; his death is a public loss - by it the colony is bereaved of an upright and zealous Magistrate, and society of a truly honest man.

-Notes and LinksBelow are extracts from the obituaries of David Reid, son of Dr. David Reid R.N.,
+Notes and LinksBelow are extracts from the obituaries of David Reid, son of Surgeon David Reid R.N.,

 Mr. David Reid of Moorwatha, who died on Monday morning, was 85 years of age, and almost to the last hour of his life was in possession of the fullest mental and bodily vigour compatible with his advanced years.
 Taken suddenly ill about 2 o'çlock, he died at 3.
 Mr. Reid was one of the oldest colonist of New South Wales, and also one of the earliest settlers of the Border districts.